SeevProject/plans/README.md

   Update a template.
 - DELETE /templates/:id: # admins
   Delete a template.
+- POST /templates/:id: # users
+  Generate a resume using the specified template and the user's profile information.
 - POST /templates: # admins
   Create a new template.